acousticsmh/OptionPricing/README.md

 - For every payoff, there is an interface (a new Class for each payoff type).
 Can this be made easier?
 I specify an option type, that instantiates some class according to the name of the option, and the interface doesn't need to add logic for which payoff to initialize?
 - What about the variation in the number of params for each payoff?
 Can something handle a varying list of params for each payoff type?

+## Adding Option Class and Virtual Constructor for PayOff Attribute

+- Now, I start to develop the object equivalence to the Option.
+It contains two attributes: the payOff and the expiry.
+- The PayOff needs to be "Cloned" so that there are no issues with object change after assigning/ object deletion on scope change.
+- Instead of the PayOff class, the Monte Carlo Simulation is not exposed to any payoff, and directly gets the Future Value from the option.

+## Put Option Price from Call Option

+- I used a neat tool from Arbitrage theory to get the put option price from the Spot and the call option price.
+- Basically, you can replicate the portfolio of buying a call and selling a put, with the portfolio of a stock buy and a borrow from the bond market.
+Equating the prices, gives the price of the Put option.